lqc/thinkcspy/source/files.rst

     file system
         A method for naming, accessing, and organizing files and the data they contain.

+    handle
+        An object in our program that is connected to an underlying resource (e.g. a file).
+        The file handle lets our program manipulate / read/ write / close the actual file that is on our disk.

     fully qualified name
         A name that is prefixed by some namespace identifier and the dot operator, or